kaiachain/kips/README.md

 ## Preferred Citation Format

-The canonical URL for an KIP that has achieved draft status at any point is at <https://kips.kaia.io/>.
+The canonical URL for a KIP that has achieved draft status at any point is at <https://kips.kaia.io/>.
 For example, the canonical URL for KIP-1 is <https://kips.kaia.io/KIPS/kip-1>.

 Consider any document not published at <https://kips.kaia.io/> as a working paper.
 Additionally, consider published KIPs with a status of "draft" or "last call" to be incomplete drafts, and note that their specification is likely to be subject to change.